lfoppiano/grobid-quantities/doc/introduction.rst

 The measurements that are identified are normalised toward the International System of Units (SI) using the java library `Units of measurement`_.

 Grobid-quantities also contains a module implementing the identification of the "quantified" object/substance related to the measure.
-This module is currently *experimental*.
+This module is still *experimental*.

 The following screenshot illustrate an example of measurement that is extracted, parsed and normalised, the quantified substance, *streptomycin* is additionally recognised: